DAWN: Dynamic Adversarial Watermarking of Neural Networks: Robustness of watermarking

 \subsection{Unremovability of watermark during training}

 We evaluate the impact of two parameters on embedding a watermark during DNN training.
 The first parameter is the capacity of $F_\mathcal{A}$. \adv can limit this capacity such that the model could only learn the primary classification task and cannot learn the watermark.
 The second parameter is the use of regularization.
 Regularization accommodates classification errors on the training data, which is considered as noise.
-The watermark consists of incorrectly labeled inputs which may be considered as noise during training and discarded using regularization.
+The watermark consists of incorrectly labeled inputs which can potentially be discarded using regularization.

 We evaluate the impact of model capacity and regularization on watermark accuracy $Acc_{wm}$ and test accuracy $Acc_{test}$ of $F_\mathcal{A}$.
-We trained several surrogate models with low and high capacity.
-The trigger set $T_\mathcal{A}$ is randomly selected from the training set (MNIST, GTSRB, CIFAR, Caltech).
+We trained several surrogate models having low and high capacity. $T_\mathcal{A}$ was randomly selected from the respective training sets.
 We used plain training and two regularization methods, namely weight decay~\cite{krogh1992simple} with decaying factor $\lambda$ and dropout (DO=X)~\cite{srivastava2014dropout} with probability X=$\left\lbrace 0.3,0.5\right\rbrace$.
-We selected $\lambda$ values optimal for \adv such that they maximize the difference $Acc_{test} - Acc_{wm}$.
+We selected $\lambda$ values optimal for \adv: such that they maximize the difference $Acc_{test} - Acc_{wm}$.

 Table~\ref{tab:embedding-low} and~\ref{tab:embedding-high} present the results of this experiment for DNN models with low and high capacity respectively.
 We report $Acc_{wm}$ and $Acc_{test}$ results at three training stages providing (1) best watermark accuracy (best for \victim), (2) best test accuracy (best for \adv) and (3) when training is completed.
-Overall, we observe that test and watermark accuracy are high for most settings.
-Using plain training, the watermark accuracy is mostly higher than the test accuracy and often close to 100\%.
+Overall, we observe that $Acc_{test}$ and $Acc_{wm}$ are high for most settings.
+Using plain training, $Acc_{wm}$ is mostly higher than $Acc_{test}$ and often close to 100\%.
 The ownership of all these surrogate models can be reliably demonstrated using a low tolerated error rate, e.g., $e=0.3$.

-Figure~\ref{fig:accuracy-evolution} depicts the evolution of $Acc_{wm}$, $Acc_{test}$ and training loss during the training of some selected surrogate models.
-Using plain training, we see that watermark and test accuracy are closely tied and $Acc_{wm}$ is usually slightly higher than $Acc_{test}$.
+\techreport{Figure~\ref{fig:accuracy-evolution} depicts the evolution of $Acc_{wm}$, $Acc_{test}$ and training loss during the training of some selected surrogate models.
+Using plain training, we see that watermark and test accuracy are closely tied and $Acc_{wm}$ is usually slightly higher than $Acc_{test}$.}

 \techreport{It is also worth noting that training a watermarked model is slower than training a plain model.
 Training an accurate watermarked MNIST-5L model requires 100 epochs while training the same model without watermark requires 10 epochs (cf. Tab.~\ref{tab:models}).
 Nevertheless this difference in training time cannot be exploited by \adv to infer if the predictions it gets are watermarked or not. \adv does not have an expected baseline training time prior to extract a victim model.
 We can see that training time for a surrogate model depends on the victim model, which is unknown to \adv (100 epochs for MNIST-5L / 20 epochs for CIFAR-9L in Fig.~\ref{fig:accuracy-evolution}).}